espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 ### 4 People Sharing the Leadership of the Country: 1 + 4

 Jean-Pierre Bemba became the Vice President, and a former RCD leader, Munyamulenge Azarias Ruberwa, also became Vice President.
 On top of them, Herodia from PPRD, an old Chief of Staff of Laurent-Désiré Kabila, and Arthur Zahidi Ngoma from the civil society also became Vice Presidents, leading to what we call today the 1 + 4 government.
-Note that Étienne Tshisekedi, the father of the current president and leader of UDPS, refused to participate in the government.
+Note that Étienne Tshisekedi, the father of the current president and leader of UDPS, refused to participate in the government and therefore he remained in the opposition.

 ### Pretext for the next war: